ComEd's Time-of-Day Pricing Program

 - Lower demand during peak times reduces the stress on the power grid, leading to better reliability.

 - Power plants, which can be a major cause of pollution, don’t have to work as hard and new plants don’t need to be built if peak demand is reduced.
 So such programs can help reduce pollution.

-Although a time-of-use rate offers the opportunity to save money without reducing your power usage, energy efficiency combined with a time-of-use plan can significantly increase savings.
+Although a time-of-day rate offers the opportunity to save money without reducing your power usage, energy efficiency combined with a time-of-day plan can significantly increase savings.

 How Can I Sign Up?

 ComEd is offering the Time-of-Day program as part of a 4-year pilot to study how customers respond to price signals.
 The program is capped at 1,900 customers.